rene-richter/moderncpp/docs/04_build_and_test.md

 cmake -G "MinGW Makefiles" ..
 ```
 will obviously fail: gregorian.cpp does not exist.
-Take an engineer's approach to programming: Start debugging an empty file.
+Take an engineer's approach to programming -- start debugging an empty file!

 Create an empty file gregorian.cpp.
 Redo the CMake command.
 It succeeds.
 Building executables with